madelgi/scheme-interpreter-hs/README.md

 After installation, run

 ```
-.cbal-sandbox/bin/scheme-interpreter-hs
+.cbal-sandbox/bin/pdx-lisp
 ```

 to open the interactive scheme interpreter.
-If you would like to load a Scheme library, type
+After running the interpreter, you should be met with a `Lisp>>>` prompt.
+If you would like to load a scheme file, use the `load` command.
+For example, to load the included standard library, enter

 ```
-.cbal-sandbox/bin/scheme-interpreter-hs <path-to-lib>
+Lisp>>> (load "libraries/base/stdlib.scm")
 ```

+After doing so, you will be able to use any of the functions included in stdlib.scm.
+To exit the interpreter, type `quit`.

 ## Bugs